What Makes a Good Backlink Prospect? A Framework for Qualifying Prospects for Link-Building/

 - Moderate outbound linking

-And remember – the simplest, most efficient prospect qualifier is to ask yourself, “Does the link from this source might add adequate value solely from the traffic it passes?”
+And remember – the simplest, most efficient prospect qualifier is to ask yourself, “Does the link from this source add worthwhile value solely from the traffic it passes?”

 So now that you know what you’re looking for, you need some tools to find it fast.
 You definitely want a tool to gauge traffic, and it’s best if it is a browser toolbar.
 Page and domain authority metrics can be helpful if you want more to look at.

 Also helpful are highlighters.
 I like to be able to highlight nofollow links and external links as well as specific words.
 The SEOmoz toolbar has this function.